pperrinn/Latex-Templates/README.md

-# Latex-Templates
+# Latex Templates Code Repository

 A collection of well-structured, professional LaTeX templates for academic and business use.
-Includes: Templates for resumes, CVs, research papers, technical reports, presentations, and thesis writing.
+Includes:

+* Templates for resumes
+* CVs
+* Research papers
+* Technical reports
+* Presentations
+* Thesis writing